xhacu-bejaj/prompt-logger/README.md

 # Stream the container logs
 docker logs -f prompt-logger-instance

 API Endpoints

-The core API runs on port 8080 (or your configured port).
-You can access the auto-generated documentation at http://localhost:8080/docs.
+The core API is served on port 8080.
+You can access the auto-generated Swagger/OpenAPI documentation at http://localhost:8080/docs.

-1. Health Check

-GET /api/health
+Method,Endpoint,Description
-Verifies that the server is running.
+GET,/api/health,Verifies that the server is running.

-Response: {"status": "ok"}

-2. Generate Content

-POST /api/generate
+Response,"{""status"": ""ok""}"

+Method,Endpoint,Description
-The main endpoint for requesting LLM content.
+POST,/api/generate,The main endpoint for requesting LLM content.

-Parameter

-Type

-Description

-Example

-user_prompt

-string
+Parameter,Type,Description,Example

-The query sent to the LLM.
+user_prompt,string,The query sent to the LLM.,"""Explain quantum physics simply.""" provider,string,The LLM backend to use.,"""mock"" (or ""openai"", ""google"")"

-"Explain quantum physics simply."

-provider

-string

-The LLM backend to use.

-"mock" (or "openai", "google")

 3. Admin: View System Logs

-GET /api/admin/history
+Method,Endpoint,Description
-Retrieves the most recent system log entries (WARNING level and above) from the logs database table.
+GET,/api/admin/history,Retrieves the most recent system log entries (WARNING level and above) from the logs database table.

+Query Parameter,Type,Description
-Query Parameter: lines (integer, max 10) - Number of entries to retrieve.
+lines,integer (max 10),Number of log entries to retrieve.

-4. Admin: View Prompt History
+4. Admin: View Prompt History Method,Endpoint,Description

-GET /api/admin/prompts
-Retrieves the most recent full prompt and response records from the prompts_and_responses database table.
+GET,/api/admin/prompts,Retrieves the most recent full prompt and response records from the prompts_and_responses database table.

+Query Parameter,Type,Description
-Query Parameter: lines (integer, max 10) - Number of entries to retrieve.
+lines,integer (max 10),Number of records to retrieve.

-Example of a successful prompt log entry accessed via /api/admin/prompts.
+Example of a successful prompt log entry: The log includes the full interaction for complete auditability.

+{
+  "id": 1,
+  "user_prompt": "Explain quantum physics simply.", "llm_response": "Quantum physics studies the tiny world of atoms and subatomic particles, where rules like position and speed are fuzzy and often described by probability.", "provider": "google",
+  "latency_ms": 1250.78,
+  "timestamp": "2023-11-23 11:43:06"
+}